It's no doubt the pandemic has affected the Malaysian economy. Read on to learn how did COVID-19 affect the economy.

 Since the beginning of time, the world has been rocked by a large number and variety of extremely infectious diseases that have managed to achieve the level of a pandemic.
 These include well-known ones such as the Spanish Flu, which killed 40 to 50 million people, and the Bubonic Plague, which killed around 200 million people.
 Thankfully, these outbreaks tend to occur less frequently in modern society.

 However, every now and then a catastrophic outbreak does happen, and not many have reached the level of seriousness as the Novel Coronavirus — COVID-19.
 What started as a viral flu outbreak, has now become a global pandemic.
 Over 2 million people have been infected globally and over 140,000 lives have been lost.
 Not only are people suffering from this tragedy, the economy is also at its mercy, with countries imposing lockdowns or movement control orders (MCO), causing a severe economic impact on the global supply chain, bankruptcies, plummeting stock markets, and unemployment.
 Overall, it is destroying the world’s economies — one of them being Malaysia’s economy.
-After undertaking, extensive research, here is my opinion of how Malaysia's economy is being terribly affected in terms of its multiple key sectors, exchange rate, stock market, and the actions undertaken by the government to minimise economic losses.
+After undertaking, extensive research, here is my opinion of how did COVID-19 affect the Malaysian economy in terms of its multiple key sectors, exchange rate, stock market, and the actions undertaken by the government to minimise economic losses.

 First off, a variety of Malaysia’s key sectors are now in distress due to COVID-19.
 Some of these sectors include Malaysia’s manufacturing sector which, aside from getting hit with material disruptions due to the MCO, is facing a crisis in the manufacturing of commodities such as oil and gas by the global crude oil crisis which has caused oil prices to plummet this year.